Dorset Joint Railway

 The different types of 'Sykes instrument' varied both in their external appearance and internal workings, but their general style was similar to the examples in the photograph above - a rectangular, wooden-cased instrument, with a glazed circular window in the front.
 Inside the window was a metal faceplate with either one or two rectangular apertures in its centre, through which various 'flags' would be visible.
 The legend on the faceplate would vary according to the individual installation.
 Some types of instrument also had one or two keyholes in the front of the case (normally covered by circular brass covers) for a 'Release Key', the use of which is described here.

-[NOTE: one would assume that the normal position for such an instrument would be 'FREE', with the back-lock lifted.
-When the signal lever was reversed a 'forward motion' cam would raise the drop-rod, and hence the lock-blade, so the instrument would show LOCKED and the back-lock would be engaged.
-However photographic and documentary evidence shows that the indicator lock instrument at Midford (which back-locked signals 3 and 13) showed 'LOCKED' when normal even though, as there were no front-locks, the levers were free of the Sykes locking to be pulled.
+[NOTE: Photographic and documentary evidence of Midford show that the indicator lock instrument there (which back-locked signals 3 and 13) showed 'LOCKED' when normal even though, as there were no front-locks, the levers were free of the Sykes locking to be pulled.
 Instead of a forward-motion cam, there was a back-motion cam which raised the down-rod when the lever was replaced fully after the back-lock had been released by the treadle.
 It is possible that this was a residual situation after modification of an earlier arrangement and it may not be typical of other S&DJR installations.]

 As implied by its full name 'Indicator Lock and Plunger Instrument', this was essentially an Indicator Lock instrument with the addition of a plunger, which was fitted centrally on the front of the instrument below the indicator window.
 There was also a second, lower aperture in the window faceplate, which would display (usually) either a 'blank' white indication or the words 'TRAIN ON' in black on a white background.
 To the right of the plunger was a 'release key' keyhole and below that was a 'switch hook', which the signalman could rotate anti-clockwise to place over the shaft of the plunger as a visual and physical reminder to prevent use of the plunger.
 (Rotation of the switch-hook also opened or closed electrical contacts within the instrument.)
 A further 'reminder' device was provided in the form of a small brass disc engraved 'LINE BLOCKED' with a projecting brass pin, which was kept in a receptacle on the left-hand side of the instrument, to which it was attached by a short brass chain.
 When the switch-hook was placed over the plunger the signalman could insert the pin of the 'Line Blocked' disc through the end of the switch-hook, so that it could not be rotated clockwise away from the plunger.